-The Y-shaped blood flow on the victim's left face (Fig. 9B), which originated from the shotgun wound, indicates changes in the head positions occurred within seconds following the wounding.
-The base of the Y stain (Fig. 9B) shows that the victim's head was face down immediately after wounding and his forehead likely contacted the pavement.
-The head position momentarily became vertical (the left arm of the Y-shape stain), which was followed by the head angle changing to a third position (the right arm of the Y-shaped stain).
-The latter blood flow was approximately at the same angle as the blood flow from the victim's mouth on his right face (Fig. 9A).
+The Y-shaped rivulet on the victim's left face (Figure 9B), which originated from the shotgun wound, indicated changes in the head positions occurred within seconds of the wounding.
+The base of the Y stain showed that the victim's head was face down immediately after wounding when his forehead contacted the pavement.
+The head position then momentarily became vertical (the left arm of the Y-shape stain), which was followed by the head angle changing to a third position (the right arm of the Y-shaped stain).

+The latter blood flow was approximately at the same angle as the blood flow from the victim's mouth on his right face (Figure 9A).

-Before the creation of the two arms of the Y-shaped bloodstain, multiple transfer stains (Fig. 9B, white arrows) are on the victim's left face, under the two arms of the Y-shaped stain.
+Before the creation of the two arms of the Y-shaped bloodstain, multiple transfer stains (Figure 9B, white arrows) were on the victim's left face, under the two arms of the Y-shaped stain.
 The victim's head/body was manipulated immediately after the shotgun discharge by blood-contaminated hands.